SOLAS-TTRPG/SOLAS/Player's Handbook/Player's Handbook.md

 ## Point Pools
 These are points you can save up to spend attacking, moving, or doing spells.
 When combat ends, these are returned to their maximum.

 **Focus** is your mental concentration at any given moment.
-These points are used up when you use spells and certain abilities, and some are given back at the start of each turn.
+These points are used up when you use spells and certain abilities, and **one is given back at the start of each turn**.

 **Stamina** is your physical ableness at any given moment.
-These points are used up when you move or attack, and some are given back at the start of each turn.
-Every character has 3 stamina points.
+These points are used up when you move or attack, and **two are given back at the start of each turn**.
+Every character has a max of 3 stamina points.

 ## Primary Attributes
 Characters in the game have different attributes to describe their general skills.
-The number associated with each attribute is its relative effectiveness, 1 being the minimum possible.
+The number associated with each attribute is its relative effectiveness, one being the minimum possible.
 The categories are as follows:

 ### Strength
 *Natural athleticism, physical power*